-The Cossack armies, under the leadership of such generals as Kolchak, Makhno, Deniken, and Petlyura, were on the run.
-The Bolshevik armies were closing in on them across all of Russia.
-Although the Cossacks were supplied and financed by the Western powers, the Allies of World War I-England, France, Japan, the United States, and, after the armistice, Germany as well-were suffering one defeat after another.
-Designed to crush communism, they failed.
+Cossack armies, under the leadership of such generals as Kolchak, Mochno, Deniken, and Petlurov, were on the run.
+The Bolshevik Armies [Peoples Armies] were closing in on them across all of Russia.
+Although they were supplied and financed by the Western powers, the Allies of World War I, such as England, France Japan and, after the Armistice, Germany as well, were suffering one defeat after another.
+Designed to crush Communism, they failed.
 Frustrated, they blamed (you know who) the Jews.
-Their "battle cry" was "Bai Jidi, spasai Russia" ("Kill the Jews, save Russia!").
+Their "battle cry" was "Bai Jidi Spasai Russia," "Kill the Jews and save Russia!"
 They succeeded in killing the Jews.

 One fine day, quite unexpectedly, they came marching in.
-It was a sight to behold; mounted Cossacks with large fur hats, bandoliers, with hundreds of bullets crossing their chests, and swords at their sides.
+It was a sight to behold, mounted Cossacks with large fur hats, bandoleers, with hundreds of bullets crossing their chests, swords at their sides.
 Long mustaches adorned their fierce, ugly faces.
 With long coats, almost touching the ground, they rode in by the hundreds.
-Mom, Celia, and I were visiting my mother's sister, Aunt Yenta, and her husband, my Uncle Shloime.
+Mom, Celia and I were visiting her sister, Yenta, and my Uncle Shloyme.
 She knew the soldiers meant trouble.
 She grabbed us by the hand and began to hurry home.
 I saw the Cossacks mounting a machine gun at the intersection.
 I wanted to stop and examine the operation, but I got such a yank that it lifted me off the ground.
-Their war cry, "Kill the Jews," was hailed by our Ukrainian neighbors, and they became very helpful by pointing out where the Jews lived.
+Their war cry to "Kill the Jews" was hailed by our Ukrainian neighbors and they became very helpful by pointing out where the Jews lived.
 It was a mild introduction of what was yet to come.
-That night, they broke in doors, took anything of value, smashed everything else, bashed in heads, broke some bones, and left the next day.
+That night, they broke in doors, took anything of value, smashed everything else, bashed in heads, broke some bones and left the next day.
 They let us off easy.

-In a few weeks, another band came through.
+In a few weeks, another band was coming through.
 This was going to be different.
 We heard thunder in the distance that turned out to be artillery shelling the town.
 Shells hit buildings and knocked gaping holes in brick walls.
-Balls of fire exploded in the streets, and suddenly, there they were.
-How many hiding places were there that would really save us?
+Balls of fire exploded in the streets and suddenly, there they were.
+How many hiding places are there, that would really save us?
 We got up into the attic.
 In our haste, we didn't even grab a piece of bread or any water.
 We sat there in complete darkness, shivering and teeth chattering.
 I got severe stomach cramps that would cause me to double up with pain.
 These pains came like clockwork with each subsequent pogrom.
-We heard curses, shouts, cries of pain, rifle and pistol fire, and women screaming all through the day and night.
-My mom remembered a prayer in Hebrew and made us repeat it without stopping a thousand times.
+We heard curses, shouts, cries of pain, rifle and pistol fire, and women screaming, all through the day and night.
+My mom remembered a prayer in Hebrew and made us repeat it without stopping, a thousand times.
 It helped.
 We hung onto those words like our life depended on them.

-Fortunately, the Bolshevik army was right on their heels, and the Cossacks pulled out.
+Fortunately, the Bolshevik Army was right on their heels and they pulled out.
 People were lying on the street crying for help.
 They were bleeding from saber cuts that hacked them to pieces.
 The Bolsheviks marched in.
 The Jews crawled out of their hiding places.
-They were our "saviors."
+They were our "saviours."
 Many Jewish boys were in their army.
 My Uncle Shayka, age seventeen, was with them.
-We children examined his submachine gun and his uniform.
+We children examined his machine gun and his uniform.
 We collected the hundreds of empty, beautiful brass shells that were all over the streets.
 We played with them and treasured them like kids with marbles.

 There were many funerals the next day.
 The dead were carried to the cemetery in sheets, not coffins.
-Every Jewish man, woman, and child, in Alexandrovka was in this heart-breaking funeral procession.
+Every Jew, man, woman and child in Alexandrovka, was in this heart-breaking funeral procession.
 You don't forget things like that, even at the age of nine.